WGillian/learn-programming/courses/core/node-quickly.md

 * Run through the code school course (1-3) don't bother with tasks.
 * Pay close attention to Level 4.
 Module system + npm will be important very soon.
 Do the tasks for this level.
 * Install nvm (node version manager) on your machine [Mac](https://gist.github.com/richardgill/4b13958b6ad0267f8e07) or [Linux](https://github.com/creationix/nvm#install-script).
 This will let you switch between different versions of node easily.
 Node includes both the `node` and `npm` commands which you can run from a terminal.
+* Install a recent version of node with. `nvm install v7`
+* Create a file which `console.log`'s hello world.
+And run it using `node myFile.js`